doyBrian/GIFTastic/README.md

 2. The app is developed to allow users to request additional gifs to be added to the page after clicking on other buttons.
 * Each request ADDs 10 gifs to the page, NOT overwrite the existing gifs.

-3. Included a 1-click download button for each gif.
-Technically GIPHY has disabled download on the GIFs.
-The download instead opens the gif on the GHIPY web site and can saved or possibly downloaded from there.
+3. Included a 1-click button for each gif to its original URL.
+GIPHY has disabled download on the GIFs.
+The button instead opens the gif on the GHIPY web site and can saved or possibly downloaded from there.

 4. The app allows users to add their favorite gifs to a `favorites` section.
 * This will persist even when they select or add a new topic.